 Distributed objects need a way to communicate.
 Links establishes active references to lanes of Web Agents, transparently streaming bi-directional state changes to keep all parts of an application in sync, without the overhead of queries or remote procedure calls.

-Communication only works if all parties understands one another.
+Communication only works if all parties understand each other.
 Swim natively speaks a universal, structured data language, called Recon.
 A superset of JSON, XML, Protocol Buffers, and more, Recon naturally translates into many tongues.

 The Web Agent Remote Protocol (WARP) enables bidirectional links to streaming API endpoints, called lanes, of URI-addressed distributed objects, called nodes, that run Web Agents.